awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 ```

 The `logging` property determines the behavior of the logging capability of ECS Exec:
-+ `NONE`: logging is disabled
++ `NONE`: logging is turned off
 + `DEFAULT`: logs are sent to the configured `awslogs` driver \(If the driver isn't configured, then no log is saved\.\)
 + `OVERRIDE`: logs are sent to the provided Amazon CloudWatch Logs LogGroup, Amazon S3 bucket, or both

 ### IAM permissions required for Amazon CloudWatch Logs or Amazon S3 Logging<a name="ecs-exec-required-logging-permissions"></a>

 To enable logging, the Amazon ECS task role that's referenced in your task definition needs to have additional permissions\.
-These additional permissions can be added as an inline policy to the task role\.
+These additional permissions can be added as a policy to the task role\.
 They are different depending on if you direct your logs to Amazon CloudWatch Logs or Amazon S3\.

 ------
 #### [ Amazon CloudWatch Logs ]

-The following example inline policy adds the required Amazon CloudWatch Logs permissions\.
+The following example policy adds the required Amazon CloudWatch Logs permissions\.

 ```
 {